 Other nearby markers.
 At least 8 other markers are within 8 miles of this location, measured as the crow flies.
-Confederate Retreat at Sugar Creek (was approx. 0.9 miles Sugar Creek Engagement (approx. 1.4 miles away); Sam Davis Capture Site (approx. 2.2 miles away); Sam Davis (approx. 2.2 miles away); Minor Hill War Memorial (approx. 2.6 miles away); Grassy Memorial Chapel and Cemetery (approx. 6.4 miles away in Alabama); Gourdsville / Gilbertsboro (was approx. 7.2 miles away in Alabama but has been reported missing. ); Sim Corder/Harrison Mill (approx. 7.6 miles away in Alabama).
+Sugar Creek Engagement (approx. 1.4 miles away); Sam Davis Capture Site (approx. 2.2 miles away); Sam Davis (approx. 2.2 miles away); Minor Hill War Memorial (approx. 2.6 miles away); Grassy Memorial Chapel and Cemetery (approx. 6.4 miles away in Alabama); Sim Corder/Harrison Mill (approx. 7.6 miles away in Alabama); Town of Anderson (approx. 8 miles away in Alabama); Hugh Pate Harris (approx. 8 miles away in Alabama).
 Touch for a list and map of all markers in Minor Hill.

 Regarding Noblit-Lytle House.
 This marker is missing and the house has been torn down in the last six months.